 Organ Scholarships involve the playing of a set piece, a second piece (own choice), a sight- reading test, transposition of a hymn, ear tests, the conducting of a short choir practice, and some accompanying tests.

 Cambridge Inter-Collegiate Organ and Choral Scholarships Open Days 2012

 Cambridge University Faculty of Music will be running Open Days for those considering applying for Organ or Choral Scholarships.
-The Organ Scholarships Open Day will take place on Tuesday 1 and Wednesday 2 May 2012; the Choral Awards Scholarship Open Day will also take place on Thursday 3 May 2012.
-To find out more information and to book a place on one or both of these days, please contact the Secretary to the Choral Awards Competition, David Skinner on 01223 761563 or email him on: firstname.lastname@example.org
+The Organ Scholarships Open Day will take place on Tuesday 11 and Wednesday 12 February 2014; the Choral Awards Scholarship Open Day will also take place on Saturday 3 May 2014.
+To find out more information and to book a place on one or both of these days, please contact the Secretary to the Choral Awards Competition, Daniel Trocmé-Latter on 01223 747171 or email him on: firstname.lastname@example.org

 Precise details about the applications process for those wishing to apply for these awards can be found in the undergraduate prospectus.
 A Music Awards booklet can be obtained from the University website.